bixycler/UniinfoNotes/pages/Workspace.md

 								- At that time, the city’s buildings blocked the view, so I had to point to a tall mountain for you to see.
 But I meant that “the destination lies at the horizon.”
 								- So we can never reach the destination 😮‍💨?!
 								- We can.
-								- Have we reached the destination, master?
+								- Have you reached the destination, master?
 								- I have.
 								- You're lying!
 Back in the city, I never saw the horizon, so you could fool me.
 But now, after months of travel, I've seen for myself: The horizon is endless.
 The more we walk towards it, the further it moves away, so we can never truly touch it.
 								- I didn't deceive you.
 I only spoke in a way you could see and understand.
 Before, I didn’t say “the destination is the horizon” because you hadn't yet seen and understood what the horizon is.
-Today, I'm not deceiving you.
+Today, I'm not deceiving you, either.
 I only speak according to what you now see.
 Now, look straight ahead; do you see the horizon?
 								- I see the horizon as a straight line in front of me, but it’s just an illusion; there’s no actual line!
 								- I only asked if you see it or not!
 								- Yes, I see it.